diaspora/diaspora/README.md

 - Take a look at the [issue tracker](http://bugs.joindiaspora.com) and pick a bug.
 Write a spec for it, so it's easy for another developer to fix it.

-Patches must be tested, and all your tests should be green, unless you're marking an existing bug, before a pull request is sent.
+Catches must be tested, and all your tests should be green, unless you're marking an existing bug, before a pull request is sent.
 Unit tests should be in Rspec, and integration tests should be in Cucumber.